You Can Backdoor Personalized Federated Learning: Attack Evaluation

 \subsubsection{Attack Setup}

-As our contribution in this paper lies in effectively attacking pFL methods with partial model-sharing rather than designing more sophisticated and stealthy triggers, we employ the grid pattern as the trigger, which has been extensively utilized in federated learning backdoor attacks~\cite{xie2020dba,gu2019badnets}.
-Fig.\ref{fig:triggers} illustrates the poisoned images with the grid pattern as the trigger.
+We employ the grid pattern as the trigger, which has been extensively utilized in federated learning backdoor attacks~\cite{xie2020dba,gu2019badnets}.
+Figure~\ref{fig:triggers} illustrates the poisoned images with the grid pattern as the trigger.
 We adopt an all-to-one attack strategy, where all poisoned samples are assigned the same target label regardless of their original ground-truth labels.
-Specifically, for the FEMNIST dataset, the target label is set as 0, while for the other three datasets (MNIST, Fashion-MNIST, and CIFAR-10), the target label is set as 0.
-For MNIST, Fashion-MNIST, and CIFAR-10, we randomly designate 2 clients out of a total of 50 as malicious clients.
-Similarly, for FEMNIST, we randomly designate 4 clients out of a pool of 185 as malicious clients.
-Following the attack setting in~\cite{xie2020dba}, the malicious clients begin to attack when the main task accuracy converges, which is round {50} for MNIST, round 100 for Fashion-MNIST and round 500 for CIFAR-10.
-For FEMNIST, malicious clients initiate backdoor attacks at round 100 for FedPer and round 200 for LG-FedAvg.
+For all datasets, the target label is set to class 2.
+We randomly designate 2 clients as malicious clients.
+Following the attack setting in~\cite{xie2020dba}, the malicious clients begin to attack when the main task accuracy converges, which is round 50 for MNIST, round 200 for Fashion-MNIST and round 500 for CIFAR-10.
 Subsequently, the malicious clients actively participate in the training process and launch backdoor attacks in every round.
-Following~\cite{zhang2022flip}, in each local iteration, the malicious client poisons 20 samples of a batch on MNIST, FEMNIST and Fashion-MNIST and 5 samples on CIFAR-10.
+Following~\cite{zhang2022flip}, in each local iteration, the malicious client poisons 20 samples of a batch on MNIST and Fashion-MNIST, and 5 samples on CIFAR-10.
+For \algo~, we search for the best $\sigma$ values from \{0.01, 0.05, 0.1, 0.15, 0.2\}.
+Without explicit declaration, we set $\sigma$ to 0.2 for MNIST and Fashion-MNIST, and 0.01 for CIFAR-10 in all experiments.